-A Dada art piece produced by Raoul Hausmann, a German artist.
-It is a notable work highly recognized.
+A Dada art piece produced by Raoul Hausmann, a German artist

 UNTITLED (SQUARES ARRANGED ACCORDING TO THE LAWS OF CHANCE, 1917)

-A Dada art piece highly recognized.
-It was produced by Jeans (Han) Arp in 1917.
+The Untitled Dada art was produced by Jeans (Han) Arp in 1917.

 THROUGH THE LAST WEIMAR BEER BELLY CULTURAL EPOCH OF GERMANY (1919)…